oddgr8/config/README.md

   ```
   git clone git@github.com:oddgr8/config.git
   ```
-- Set up git config.
+- Set up git config by adding this to `~/.gitconfig`.
 This sets the git editor to `lvim` which might not be installed yet.
 You can ignore that line for now.
   ```
   [include]
     path = config/.gitconfig